vilmabezerra/listify/README.md

 ## Documentation

-This is a language created specially to manage User`s Spotify Playlists.
+This is a language created specially to manage User`s Spotify Playlists, like editing and creating them.

-SnakeYaml is used to parse Listify files.
+SnakeYaml library is used to parse Listify files.

-First thing is that only files with .ltfy extension shall be interpreted.
-In order to do so, compile Listify.java giving your .ltfy file as argument
+So only files with .ltfy extension shall be interpreted.
+In order to do so, compile Listify.java giving your .ltfy file as argument.

 Second is that User need to set userconfig.txt file in order to manage her playlists.